You are here

 Examples of projects considered for funding (but not limited to)

-• Reviewing, analyzing and better understanding health equity related information within your setting to inform planning.
+• Review, analyze and better understand health equity related information within your setting to inform planning.
 Review tools may include the Health Equity Impact Assessment (HEIA), Gender Based Analysis Plus (GBA+), or Indigenous Gender Based Analysis Plus (IGBA+).

-• Piloting and evaluating new practices or programs.
+• Pilot and evaluate new practices or programs.

-• Developing a new resource (ideally shareable) or adapting existing resources for your context.
+• Develop a new resource (ideally shareable) or adapt existing resources for your context.

 Resources